tjbo/books/README.md

 Overall I am pleased with how it turned out; I believe the code is clean, readable and well organized.

 ## Any surprises or lessons learned?
-- [query-string](https://www.npmjs.com/package/query-string) is my new goto for working with URL locations.
+- [query-string](https://www.npmjs.com/package/query-string) is my new goto for working with URL's

-- This is my only time using [Semantic UI React](https://react.semantic-ui.com/introduction) but found it very easy to use, and I think it is also very "semantic" which makes the code more readable, I now much prefer it over React Bootstrap for prototyping and small projects
+- This is my first time time using [Semantic UI React](https://react.semantic-ui.com/introduction) but found it very easy to use, and I think it is also very "semantic" which makes the code more readable, I now much prefer it over React Bootstrap for prototyping and small projects

 ## Should we implement a production ready version of what you built, or would you do things differently next time?

 I think the code is strong enough to be used in production, however I’d tweak a few things:

 -  I’d get a designer UI/UX pro to review it
 - I’d make the loading of the views a little smoother
 - I’d upgrade some of the modules in package.json
 - I’m confident in my QA, but I’d get some other people to look at it
 - The Google API has a daily limit of 1000 requests